Back to blog home

 Takeaways

-There are plenty of pros and cons with any video security option, but it’s up to you to decide what works for you.
-We strongly believe transitioning to a Cloud NVR can remove a lot of the headaches and improve your overall experience with a video security system.
-If you have questions or want to learn more, feel free to reach out to the Rhombus team to speak with an expert.
+There are plenty of pros and cons with any video security option, but it's up to you to decide what works for you.
+We strongly believe using Cloud NVR for IP cameras can remove significant burden and improve your overall experience with a video security system.
+If you want to learn more about the Rhombus cloud-managed platform, reach out for a free trial or a specialist consultation.

 Poduim with two Rhombus cameras and a computer and phone showing the console